HybridScale/orthus/access.md

 ## Access from the RBI network
 ### Linux / Mac / Windows
-When first requesting access to the cluster you will be asked to provide a public ssh key and then a created an account for you.
+When first requesting access to the cluster you will be asked to provide a public ssh key and then an account will be created for you.

 Authentication to the cluster is only possible via ssh key, not a password.
 If you do not already have an ssh key you can generate a new one with the following command on your UNIX command line: